House Blessings

-I went to a house blessing last Friday- it was so lovely and I felt very privileged to be part of it.
-I like the idea of a house being blessed for the same simple reasons I enjoy styling a home:
+Last Friday, I attended a house blessing, and it was such a lovely experience.
+I felt very privileged to be part of it.
+I love the idea of a house being blessed for the same simple reasons I enjoy styling a home:

-The house blessing I went to was a Buddhist home blessing conducted by 3 Buddhist monks.
-I believe that most religions and ecumenical groups do them as well- just in case you prefer your blessing to be with a faith that you’re familiar with.
-Anyone can organise a house blessing, you certainly don’t need to be religious or Buddhist in order to have one.
-For Buddhists, house blessings are very much a way of life – it is a celebratory event that families can share with their neighbours and friends.
-They make really yummy food – my lovely girlfriend Ying made delicious food!
-Friends are also invited to contribute food or money as offerings to the monks – they do this eagerly because of the blessing one receives in return!
+The house blessing I attended was a Buddhist home blessing conducted by three Buddhist monks.
+Many religions, ecumenical groups, and indigenous cultures perform house blessings, allowing you to choose one that aligns with your culture or preferred faith.
+Anyone can organize a house blessing; you don’t need to be religious or Buddhist to have one.
+For Buddhists, house blessings are a way of life—a celebratory event shared with neighbors and friends.
+They also feature delicious food; my lovely girlfriend Ying made some amazing dishes!
+Friends often contribute food or money as offerings to the monks, eagerly participating because of the blessings they receive in return.

 Next, three monks adorned in various shades of orange arrived – They sat down on cushions, prayed and chanted.
 It was very peaceful!

-We were all then required to fill the monks bowls with rice – this includes everyone present and is also a gesture of protection for those involved.
-The monks ate and then continued to pray / chant.
-Generally speaking, a Buddhist home blessing will last about an hour and half to two hours – this will also include lunch.
-One of the monks then sprinkled holy water through out the rooms of the house and lastly he placed three dots on the main entrance of the home.
-Yes, I honestly would have a blessing for the gold foiling alone however this to protect and keep all evil (negativity) away from the house.
+We all took turns filling the monks’ bowls with rice, a gesture of protection for everyone involved.
+The monks then ate and continued to pray and chant.
+Typically, a Buddhist home blessing lasts about one and a half to two hours, including lunch.
+Afterward, one of the monks sprinkled holy water throughout the rooms and placed three dots on the main entrance of the home.
+I must admit, I would have a blessing just for the gold foiling alone, but it’s also meant to protect the house from any negativity.

 I love this idea of a Buddhist blessing.
 I had our house blessed when we bought it.
 It wasnt a big hoo ha, I didnt even tell anyone we were having it done.
 But a friends mum did the clearing and the blessing for us and immediately afterwards it just felt more us than anyone else xx